 A Painting of My Lake House | What It Actually Becomes

-People don’t usually wake up thinking, I need art today.
+People do not usually wake up thinking, I need art today.

-That moment when you’re out on the water a little later than you planned.
-The engine’s off.
+That moment when you are out on the water a little later than you planned.
+The engine is off.
 The air shifts just enough that you notice it.
-And you turn around without really thinking about it—and there it is.
+You turn around without really thinking about it, and there it is.

 Your house, but different.